-1. A 100-mile gallery, inspired by the 100 mile diet, to only display works from artists living with a 100 mile radius.
-I thought it was a great idea, but Leo does not agree.
+1. A 100-mile gallery, inspired by the 100 mile diet, to only display works from artists living within a 100 mile radius.
+I thought it was a great idea, but the toddler does not agree.
 I also like the idea of the 100 mile suit, as a concept for a local clothing store.
 Perhaps one could put all three together?

 7. A permanent flea market in my area.
 There are a few overpriced second hand stores in my city, and a few one-day flea markets, but there should be something more permanent, like in Amsterdam, New York or London, a big thriving mess of a market where people could sell or swap their stuff.

 8. A cute sketch for a “family crest”.
 Forest + Beach

 9. A way to make a “Hotweels track” for my kids using recycled materials.
 My kids love playing with them, but they are super expensive and not environmentally friendly to make, but if there was a locally prodused and cheaper alternative created with recycled materials I would buy 50 meters and let the kids go wild.
 No reason why it is should be so expensive, its just plastic!